-I formerly believed “Iron Curtain” was first used in 1918, by the Russian émigré philosopher Vasily Rozanov.
-In Apocalypse of Our Time, Next, Ethel Snowden’s Through Bolshevik Russia (1920) described Russia as being behind an “Iron Curtain.”
-But Jonathan Rose in The Literary Churchill tracks it back to the peace agitator Vernon Lee (1917), Queen Elisabeth of Belgium (1915), and H. G. Wells in The Food of the Gods (1904).
+Jonathan Rose in The Literary Churchill tracks “Iron Curtain” to the peace agitator Vernon Lee (1917), Queen Elisabeth of Belgium (1915), and H. G. Wells in The Food of the Gods (1904).
+“Iron Curtain” was also used in 1918 by the Russian émigré philosopher Vasily Rozanov in Apocalypse of Our Time.
+Ethel Snowden’s Through Bolshevik Russia (1920) described Russia as being behind an “Iron Curtain.”
 Rose says Churchill denied hearing any of these: “No. I didn’t hear of the phrase before—though everyone has heard of the ‘iron curtain’ which descends in a theatre.”

 The phrase resurfaced with Goebbels in Das Reich (25 February 1945).
 As Chris notes, Churchill first used it in a telegram to Truman on 12 May 1945.
 But its most famous appearances was at Fulton: